Contents

 Following Overseas Laws While Doing Business

-Example If you have a business selling wine in Australia and you’d like to expand to Asia, you may be impacted by Chinese wine labelling and packaging laws.
-Rather than risk violating Chinese laws, you should seek legal guidance on any regulations that may affect how your business operates.
-Our online lawyers can answer any legal questions you might have around eCommerce laws and how this will play out if you’re conducting business overseas.
-For example, we offer an eCommerce Terms & Conditions package which can be tailored to your overseas arrangement.
-Read on for more about what your options are when expanding overseas, and how you can protect your business. |
+Example If you currently operate a business selling wine in Australia and plan to expand into Asia, you may be affected by updated Chinese wine labelling and packaging laws as of 2025.
+Rather than risk non-compliance, seek legal guidance on any regulations that might impact your operations.
+Our online lawyers can answer any legal questions you might have regarding eCommerce laws and their international implications.
+For instance, we offer an eCommerce Terms & Conditions package that can be tailored to your overseas arrangements.
+Read on to explore your options and learn how to protect your business overseas. |

 Setting Up A Subsidiary Or Branch